 THE OBVIOUS: These are difficult and unpredictable times for us all.
-As much as we wish we could go back to "normal," we are presented with a great opportunity to remember what really matters and push through the overarching challenges we face.
-While I'm sad that our course will not meet face-to-face this semester, please know that I am 100% invested in making this as much of an interactive, engaging, and successful experience as it can be.
+While I wish we could meet face-to-face this semester, please know that I am 100% invested in making this as much of an interactive, engaging, and successful experience as it can be.
 Toward that end, I ask for your understanding, flexibility, participation, perseverance, and communication.
 We've got this!